open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 #### Logs

-Individual log entries and their formatting may change from one release to the next, there are no stability guarantees at this time.
+Individual log entries and their formatting might change from one release to the next.
+There are no stability guarantees at this time.

 ### Events observable with internal logs